About International Trade Centre (ITC)

 The three-year project is funded by the Migration Multi Partner Trust Fund.
 The joint programme aims to mitigate migration challenges and improve the cross-border environment along the Trans Gambia Transport Corridor (in Jarra West and Upper Baddibou districts) by enhancing border posts to pre-empt situations of vulnerability, strengthening the capacity of border authorities, increasing awareness among women and youth of their rights, and strengthening skills and livelihood opportunities for women and youth.
 The programme is focused on the Trans-Gambia transport corridor and connects localized support measures in border communities with the broader national development agenda.
 It addresses the challenges of security, safety, and prosperity in a novel approach through interlinked initiatives with central government, local government, private sector, and civil society associations.

-ITC in partnership with GIEPA, GALGA, UNFPA under the localizing SDGs project and Migration - Multi Partner Trust Fund Project is supporting the construction of a One Stop Shop Entrepreneurship Centre (OSSEC) in Farafenni.
-The OSSEC will offer opportunities to youth and women entrepreneurs’ access to relevant economic support services such as training, business development, trade information, business registration and networking opportunities but also to foster innovation that can support the growth and competitiveness of the MSME sector in the rural Gambia.
+ITC in partnership with GIEPA, GALGA, UNFPA under the localizing SDGs project and Migration - Multi Partner Trust Fund Project is supporting the construction of an One Stop Shop Entrepreneurship Centre (OSSEC) in Farafeni.
+The OSSEC will offer opportunities to youth and women entrepreneurs access to relevant economic support services such as training, business development, trade information, business registration and networking opportunities but also to foster innovation that can support the growth and competitiveness of the MSME sector in the rural Gambia.

 Scope of the assignment

-ITC invites interested individual consultants to forward their proposal for the development of a comprehensive and inclusive standard operating procedure (SOP) to guide the delivery of various services at OSSEC likewise connect the various units to the overall goal of improving the competitiveness of MSMEs and Small-Scale Cross Border Traders along the Senegambia bridge corridor.
+ITC invites interested consulting firms to forward their proposal for the development of a comprehensive and inclusive standard operating procedure (SOP) to guide the delivery of various services at OSSEC likewise connect the various units to the overall goal of improving the competitiveness of MSMEs and Small-Scale Cross Border Traders along the Senegambia bridge corridor.
 The assignment involves the following task:

-• Undertake desk review of SOPs, and operational manuals of Business support organisations that will be offering services at the centre and the GHE packing hub, department of labour job centres and single window business registration.
+- Undertake desk review of SOPs, and operational manuals of Business support organisations that will be offering services at the centre and also the GHE packing hub, department of Labor job centres and single window business registration.

-Download the terms of reference in the downdables for more information.
+Download the terms of reference in the downloadable for more information.

-Technical and financial proposal must be submitted no later than 25 May 2023 before 6 PM local time.
-Quotes can be sent by email to firstname.lastname@example.org copying Yusupha.email@example.com .
+Technical and financial proposal must be submitted no later than 29th March 2023 before 6 PM local time Quotes can be sent by mail to Yusupha.firstname.lastname@example.org